-I first came across Cassola on the Instagram of Carla Tomasi, an Italian cook who teaches in Rome, and was intrigued by the fact it is made up of just three main ingredients: ricotta, eggs and sugar.
+I first came across Cassola on the Instagram of Carla Tomasi, an Italian cook who teaches in Rome, and was intrigued by the fact it’s made up of just three main ingredients: ricotta, eggs and sugar.

-After a bit of Googling to find out more, I read that Cassola was originally a Jewish dish, cooked in a pan in the style of pancakes.
+After a bit of Googling to find out more, I read that Cassola was originally a Jewish dish, cooked in a pan like a pancake.
 Over the years it transformed into a baked cheesecake that is now supposedly eaten at Christmas in Rome, but it’s unlike the ones we are probably familiar with.
 This one feels more like a soufflé as it’s incredibly light and there’s no biscuity base.

 Cassola (baked ricotta cheesecake)